algolia/api-clients-automation/docs/addNewLanguage.md

 ### **DX**

-We require our API clients to have an up-to-date usage with their ecosystem, make sure to provide correct tooling to lint and format your generate code.
+We require the generated API clients to have an up-to-date usage with their ecosystem, make sure to provide correct tooling to lint and format generated code.